Hahn-Research-Group/Alaska_wildfire-smoke-metrics_2025/README.md

 ### Wildfire Smoke Metrics
 Using the dataset of smoke PM2.5 values by census tract, we then calculated several wildfire smoke metrics:

+1. Person-days of smoke exposure
-1. Mean daily wildfire PM2.5 concentration during wildfire season
+2. Mean daily wildfire PM2.5 concentration during wildfire season
-2. Annual mean daily wildfire PM2.5 concentration
+3. Annual mean daily wildfire PM2.5 concentration
-3. Mean daily wildfire PM2.5 concentration on 10 days with highest PM2.5 concentration each year
+4. Mean daily wildfire PM2.5 concentration on 10 days with highest PM2.5 concentration each year
-4. Number of days with medium wildfire smoke density or worse
+5. Number of days with medium wildfire smoke density or worse
-5. Number of days with heavy wildfire smoke density
+6. Number of days with heavy wildfire smoke density
-6. Number of smoke waves
+7. Number of smoke waves
-7. Maximum length of smoke wave
+8. Maximum length of smoke wave

 These metrics were derived to measure the frequency, duration, and concentration of long-term exposure to smoke PM2.5.

 ### Person-Days Calculations
 Person-days is a metric for quantifying population health impacts of wildfire smoke that combines the spatial distribution of the hazard with population distribution.
 The dataset of daily average WFS PM2.5 values by census tract was classified using the EPA's Air Quality Index standards for PM2.5:

 * Good AQI: PM2.5 levels 0.0–9.0 µg/m³, minimal health risk.